 - 4 Steps to Help Kids With Diabetes at School: Forecast Diabetes Magazine

-- Standards of Care for Diabetes Management in the School Setting 9 7 2018: These standards of care for students with Type 1 Diabetes are to be used in conjunction with the Colorado Provider Orders & Individualized Health Plans.
+- Final Standards of Care Diabetes Aug 2020 These standards of care for students with Type 1 Diabetes are to be used in conjunction with the Colorado Provider Orders & Individualized Health Plans.
 The student’s health care provider may indicate exceptions to these standards on the student’s individual orders.
 These Standards were originally developed in 2013 by the Colorado Kids with Diabetes Care and Prevention Collaborative of local health care providers, nurses and stakeholders and are revised annually.

-- Collaborative Guidelines for Dexcom G5 G6 9 10 2018: These guidelines are to be used if parents have requested to use the Dexcom G5 & G6 (only) for Non-Adjunctive Insulin dosing.
+- Final Collaborative Guidelines CGM 2020: These guidelines are to be used if parents have requested to use the Dexcom G5 & G6 or Abbott Freestyle Libre 2 for Non-Adjunctive Insulin dosing.

 - NOTE: The Barbara Davis Center will provide its own computer generated orders which align with the orders on this website.
 Additional school or district specific medication forms are unnecessary unless they contain additional information not specified here for this student’s diabetes care.

-- 201-Provider Orders Injections 2014: Orders to be completed by healthcare provider for student receiving insulin by injection and/or oral medications
+- 201-Provider-Orders-Injections 2020: Orders to be completed by healthcare provider for student receiving insulin by injection and/or oral medications

-- 202-Provider Orders Pump 2014: Orders to be completed by healthcare provider for student receiving insulin by pump
+- 202-Provider-Orders-Pump-2020: Orders to be completed by healthcare provider for student receiving insulin by pump

 - #705 Section 504 Sample Provisionspdf: This file contains sample provisions to be included in a child’s 504 plan.
 It can be difficult to think of all of the things your child may need to be safe at school.
 This document will help you start with some ideas for what you can include in your child’s plan.